-Thus a business which has the right type of assets or capabilities which can generate strategic value may be much better off putting additional effort into developing those assets and capabilities to provide greater or earlier revenue generating power for the intended buyer.
+A business which has the right type of assets or capabilities which can generate strategic value may be much better off putting additional effort into developing those assets and capabilities to provide greater or earlier revenue generating power for the intended buyer.
 A higher exit price will be achieved if the buyer can scale or replicate the asset or capability faster and can integrate the seller's business quicker.
 The only size consideration for the seller is to be big enough to provide the launch platform for the buyer to fully and quickly exploit the strategic value.

-Angels need to be sensitive to these two types of ventures as it directly impacts the evaluation of the venture and the manner in which the business would be developed for an exit.
+Entrepreneurs need to be sensitive to these two types of ventures as it directly impacts the evaluation of the venture for Angel and VC investment and directly impacts on the manner in which the business would be developed for an exit.